TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

   can be changed by explicitly passing a `levels` parameter to the `factor()` command, or by using the `levels()` function.

-Below we simulate a dataset with two groups ('control' and 'treated'), each with 30 observations.
-For the 'control' group, we simulate values by (pseudo-)random draws from a normal (a.k.a Guassian) distribution with a mean of 10 and a standard deviation of 3.
-For the 'treated' group, we simulate values by drawing from a normal distribution with a mean of 15 and a standard deviation of 5.
-  Normal distributions can be fully specified using just two parameters, `mean` and `sd`.
-The `rnorm()` function is used to generate random values from a normal distribution.
-Executing `?nrorm` will display a help page with other related functions for the normal distribution.

 We use the `set.seed()` function to seed any pseudo-random process in R, if we want to make that process reproducible.
 The underlying generators are not truly random in R, but utilize algorithms that operate on one number (the seed) that is used to generate another number